Arkansas Recount Laws

 Mix of hand count, retabulation and electronic review

 For a recount of an election in which paper ballots are used, the county board will recount the ballots in the same manner as the initial count.
 This will normally be a retabulation of the ballots unless there is a determination by the county board that the voting machine or electronic vote tabulating device may be malfunctioning, in which case it may recount the ballots by any manner prescribed by law.
-See Sections 7-5-319(d) and 7-5-529.
+A.C.A. § 7-5-319(d).

 For any recount of an election in which ballots are cast using a DRE with a voter-verified paper audit trail (VVPAT), votes may be recounted by manually summing the vote totals on the VVPAT for each candidate involved in the recount or by hand counting the votes for each candidate involved in the recount using the VVPAT.
-See Section 7-5-319(c)(2).
+A.C.A. § 7-5-319(c)(2).

 For DREs without a VVPAT, the paper record produced by the machine for the manual audit shall be the official ballot to be recounted.
-See Section 7-5-319(c)(4).
-The paper record produced for the manual audit is a paper reproduction of the “audit log,” which is “an electronically stored record of events and ballot images.”
-See in Section 7-1-101(3).
-Consequently, in the absence of a VVPAT a hand recount of the votes cannot be conducted, and only a review of the electronically tabulated results is possible.
+A.C.A. § 7-5-319(c)(4).
+The paper record produced for the manual audit is a paper reproduction of the audit log, which is “an electronically stored record of events and ballot images.”
+A.C.A. § 7-1-101(3).
+In the absence of a VVPAT a hand recount of the votes cannot be conducted, and only a review of the electronically tabulated results is possible.

 Election Official-Initiated Recounts:

 “The election commission may decide to conduct a recount on its own motion, without a request from a candidate.
 For example, when an advocate for or against a measure requests a recount, the board may, at its discretion conduct the recount.
 In this instance, the county would bear the cost of the recount because the law requires only candidates for office to pay the cost of recounts.”
 See the County Board of Election Commissioners Procedures Manual (p.
-83).
-See also Section 7-5-319(b).
+88).
+See also A.C.A. § 7-5-319(b).

 Candidate determines how many/which precincts to recount